aleshaleksey/fansys23/06-abilities.md

 - **SP dice total**: 16.
 - **MP dice total**: 16.
 - **Other:** At least 3 other natural combat or boons, one of which must be "Swift Strike" or 2 other natural combat abilities and boons and "Flurry".

+**Limitation**: All damage dealt as part of Steel Wind Strike is ALWAYS considered to be lethal damage.

 ___